 Out on the streets is where participants need the most appreciation, and the most cheer-leading for their efforts in trying to regain a place in society.
 For the most part, drug addiction and mental health go hand in hand; due to similarities, this is also true for drug addiction and criminal activity.
 Brush With the Law quickly evolved into a community re-entry arts program that aims its focus on community service by seeking out city beautification projects.

 Beautification is the process of making visual improvements emphasizing the necessity of order, dignity, and harmony.

 Who works on the various projects BWTL takes on?

 - College students (Arcadia University, Kutztown University, Montgomery County Community College, Bryn Mawr College)

 - ARD Program – Montgomery County District Attorney’s Office

-- People in recovery from substance abuse, and other addictions
+- People in recovery from substance use

 - People with community hours to serve

 - Community members wanting to volunteer their time to a cause that engages people to work together.

 For one of our first projects, we completed a mural that is displayed on the newly renovated Roll Call Room located inside of the Norristown Police Station.
 This mural is a dedication to the first female officer of the department, Lt.
 Patty Simons who lost .